dyu/bookmarks/README.md

 Here's the [demo](https://dyuproject.com/bookmarks/) with a matching [bookmarklet](https://dyuproject.com/bookmarklet/)

-To import from delicious or chrome, see [bookmarks-importer/README.md](bookmarks-importer/README.md)
+To import from delicious and/or chrome, see [bookmarks-importer/README.md](bookmarks-importer/README.md)

 ## Server runtime dependencies
 - jdk7